verein-fuer-elektro-akustik/velak.klingt.org/content/help.md

 ## Deploy

 Updates to the master branch of the repository gets automatically build and deployed once a day (00:00).
 To manually deploy go to the [actions tab](https://github.com/verein-fuer-elektro-akustik/velak.klingt.org/actions/workflows/deploy.yml) and hit the __Run workflow__ button.
+Visit [velak.klingt.org/version](https://velak.klingt.org/version/) to check the currently deployed version.